-The family will meet the Teacher/EA once per learning period at a mutually agreed upon location.
+The student and parent/guardianwill meet their Teacher/EA once per learning period at a mutually agreed upon location.
 Possible locations are a local library, bookstore, coffee shop or park.
 At least one parent/guardian must be present for the entire meeting.
 At the meeting, monthly learning documentation must be provided, important information communicated, work samples are collected and an assessment of student progress must be made.
 This is also a time for your teacher/EA to assign the work for future learning periods.
-As a result, neither party should accept missed appointments, late arrivals, or unpreparedness.
-Because everyone's schedules are so full, rescheduling appointments can be challenging.
-Make every effort to prioritize these appointments and change them only if absolutely necessary.
+As a result, neither party should accept missed meetings, late arrivals, or unpreparedness.
+Because everyone's schedules are so full, rescheduling meetings can be challenging.
+Make every effort to prioritize these meetings and change them only if absolutely necessary.
 In case of an emergency, contact your Teacher/EA for options.